arduosoft/HubLink/README.md

-# wlog
+# HubLink
 [![Build status](https://ci.appveyor.com/api/projects/status/c4v8ill28a9wbjaj?svg=true)](https://ci.appveyor.com/project/zeppaman/wlog)
 [![Code Quality](https://scan.coverity.com/projects/9697/badge.svg)](https://scan.coverity.com/projects/arduosoft-wlog)

 ### Project Description
-Wlog is an easy-to-install, intuitive and lightweight remote log serivice made in asp.net.
+Hublink born as an easy-to-install, intuitive and lightweight remote log serivice made in asp.net.
+Later more feature was added so became an Hub of services that can be easily plugged into applications.

-Wlog is a simple platform tha allow to log remotely from all kind of application, without any technological limitation.

-You just need to configure your application (desktop or web) to log into wlog server, Nlog integration is provided.
-Since that all log will be sent to wlog server and displayed in a web application.

-##How it work
+It's purpose it to reduce the work about standard features (full text search, log collecting, key pair store, etc..) moving from inside application to an external system that exposes services.

+There are many product that cover single functionality, but in most cases to integrate all it is complex, and you'll have a lot of external system to manage.
+Using HubLink you'll manage only one external system  and you'll have all feature ready to be activated on demand.

+Moreover, HubLink manage multitenancy at application level, so you can attach many consumers to the same application.

+Another benefit about Hublink is that it doesn't require any external system, just installa a simple .net application on your server.

+HubLink doesn't introduce any technological limitation on the client side.
+Rest service can be consumed by any language.
+Log collectin is integrated with standard tools like nxlog.

-###How to install server
+### How to install server

 Because wlog is a simple web site installation is easy, database independent.
 Please see documentation to discover how to install
 How to integrate in your application